Lake Como Travel Guide

 Of the five lakes which compose the Italian Lakes region, Lago di Como is without a doubt the most popular.
 Shaped like an inverted Y, surrounded by mountains and dotted with charming resort villages, Lake Como is the most picturesque travel destination for lovers.

-Even in ancient Roman times, couples flocked here to escape the heat of the city and revitalize in the cool mountain air.
-Lake Como is Italy’s deepest lake, in Italy’s Lombardy region about 40 km north from Milan or just under an hour by train.
+Even in ancient Roman times, couples flocked here to escape the heat of the city and to reinvigorate themselves in the cool mountain air.
+Lake Como is Italy’s deepest lake and located in Italy’s Lombardy region about 40 km north from Milan.

 Car ferries and water taxis criss cross the lake in summer season so visitors can base themselves in one town and easily day trip to the others.
 From November to February, the lakes are almost entirely abandoned.
 Brave the summer crowds and enjoy Lake Como at its liveliest!